-The search yielded 1,078 potentially eligible studies (Figure 1; references available as a supplementary file 3).
-Of those, we included 5 prospective cohort studies published between 2002 and 2013 and involving a total of 452 patients with knee OA[29-33] and 0 RCTs.
+The search yielded 1078 potentially eligible studies (figure 1; references available in online supplementary file 3).
+Of those, we included five prospective cohort studies published between 2002 and 2013 and involving a total of 452 patients with knee OA ^{29-33} and 0 RCTs.
 The diagnostic criteria for knee OA used to determine participant inclusion in individual studies varied.
-The American College of Rheumatology (ACR) criteria[34] were used in one study[32], whereas a combination of clinical and radiographic signs of knee OA was used as criteria in 3 studies[29, 31, 33], and 1 study did not report the diagnostic criteria used [30].
-Study characteristics are summarised in Table 1.
+The American College of Rheumatology (ACR) criteria34 were used in one study,32 whereas a combination of clinical and radiographic signs of knee OA was used as criteria in three studies, 29 31 33 and one study did not report the diagnostic criteria used.
+30 Study characteristics are summarised in table 1.